 NR* Grade not reported - No grade points

 *Grade not included when computing the grade point average.

 Final grades will be posted to TCC Passport.
-Academic permanent records will not be released without a written request from the student.
-A photo identification is required to receive records in person.
 Records cannot be released if the student has any outstanding financial obligations to the College.

 Only courses that earn quality points can be used to determine eligibility.
 If courses graded on a Satisfactory/Unsatisfactory basis are taken in addition to those carrying quality points, grades of “S” must be earned.
 The removal of an “Incomplete” will not be used in determining eligibility for honors recognition.

 Eligible students who earn a 4.0 GPA will receive President’s recognition; students who earn at least a 3.5 GPA will receive Dean’s recognition; and students who earn at least a 3.0 GPA will receive Honor’s recognition for that term.